How Valerie Harper's Rhoda embodied a very Jewish type - Jewish Telegraphic Agency

 But her Jewishness was nonetheless out there, by the standards of the day, no more so than in the season 2 episode titled “Some of My Best Friends Are Rhoda.”
 Mary makes a new friend, Joanne, leaving Rhoda feeling snubbed.
 The friendship sours, however, when Joanne invites Mary to a club that prohibits Jews, and Mary defends Rhoda.

 When CBS spun off the character for Harper’s own show, “Rhoda,” some of her recognizably Jewish attitude didn’t survive the transition.
-Although she gains a stereotypically Jewish mother, Rhoda herself sheds some of her Jewish tics (and more than a few pounds) as well as the ethnic burden.
-Meanwhile, many of the best lines are given to Julie Kavner as her younger sister, Brenda.
+Although she moves back to New York and gains a stereotypically Jewish mother, Rhoda herself sheds some of her Jewish tics (and more than a few pounds).
+The ethnic burden, like many of the best lines, was given to Julie Kavner as her younger sister, Brenda.

 When Rhoda marries — more than 50 million viewers tuned in for the episode — the fact that her husband isn’t Jewish is barely treated as a plot point.
-Maybe that’s why so few Jews objected to this much-hyped portrayal of interfaith marriage, especially compared to the communal conniption fit that greeted “Bridget Loves Bernie,”an intermarriage sitcom from just a few years earlier.
-Rhoda had left her Jewishness, along with her best friend, back in Minnesota.
+Maybe that’s why so few Jews objected to this much-hyped portrayal of interfaith marriage, especially compared to the communal conniption fit that greeted “Bridget Loves Bernie,” an intermarriage sitcom from just a few years earlier.
+Rhoda left her Jewishness, along with her best friend, back in Minnesota.
+And for anyone who has never felt more Jewish than when they leave the Jewish “ghettos,” that’s a familiar feeling.

-It worked the other way, too.
-In the absence of positive expressions of Judaism — ritual, language and dress — ethnic Jewishness only becomes apparent in the things that we are not: New York, not Minnesota; loud, not reserved; carnal, not buttoned up; wittily self-deprecating, not morbidly self-lacerating.
+In the absence of positive expressions of Judaism — ritual, language, dress and what the sociologists call “propinquity” — ethnic Jewishness only becomes apparent in the things that we are not: New York, not Minnesota; loud, not reserved; carnal, not buttoned up; wittily self-deprecating, not morbidly self-lacerating.
 It was how a rapidly assimilating Jewish community began to think of what it meant to be Jewish.

 Rhoda wasn’t the first Jewish character to be understood in contradistinction to the non-Jews with whom she shared a stage.
 But never before was that stage so large, nor the character so delightful.